oracle-livelabs/apex/workflows/6-creating-pages.md

   ![change details title](./images/change-details-title.png " ")

 *Note: Developer Information region is autogenerated for Action Tasks (non-approval).
-This can be removed/customized depending on the application usecase.*
+This can be removed/customized depending on the application use-case.*

-13. Click **Save** Button to save your changes.
+13. Click the **Save** Button to save your changes.

 14. Navigate to the **Feedback Request** Task Definition from Shared Components and similarly check the page number for the Task Details.
 The **Feedback Request** Task Definition points to Page 8.